Vitamin B5 (Pantothenic acid)Pantothenic acid

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of a knowledgeable health care provider.

-Vitamin B5 is considered safe at doses equal to the daily intake, and at moderately higher doses.
+Doctors consider vitamin B5 safe at doses equal to the daily intake, and at moderately higher doses.
 Very high doses may cause diarrhea and may increase the risk of bleeding.

-Pregnant and breastfeeding women should not exceed the daily adequate intake unless their doctor tells them to.
+Pregnant and breastfeeding women should not exceed the daily adequate intake unless directed by their doctor.

 Vitamin B5 should be taken with water, preferably after eating.